jcfitzpatrick12/grso-docker/README.md

 After installation, run ```gnuradio-companion``` to access gnuradio-companion.

 ## Contributing
-Contributions to `gbo-docker` are welcome.
+Contributions to `grso-docker` are welcome.
 If you have suggestions or improvements, please open an issue or submit a pull request on the GitHub repository.

 ## Improvements to Come
 - Support for Raspberry Pi.